First Job Financial Plan Calculator

 The 3-Month Emergency Fund Rule

 Emergency fund of 3-6 months expenses protects against income disruption, unexpected major expenses, or career transitions.
 First-job professionals often have modest emergency funds initially; building to the 3-month target within 12-18 months is a reasonable early-career goal.
 The calculator shows 3 months of expenses as the target — ambitious stretch goals aim for 6 months.
-Emergency fund should precede aggressive investment beyond employer retirement match, which itself is free money that typically should not be skipped.
+Emergency fund should precede aggressive investment beyond employer retirement match, which itself is a matching contribution that typically should not be skipped.

 Employer Retirement Match

 Most employer retirement plans include matching contributions — typically 3-6% of salary with 50-100% match ratio.
 A 4% salary match at 100% effectively adds 4% to compensation.
-Skipping the match leaves free money on the table.
+Skipping the match leaves the matching contribution unclaimed.
 The calculator does not model specific match structures; first-job professionals should contribute at minimum the match amount even if the full 15% target feels too aggressive initially.
 Building to full 15% over the first 3-5 years is a sensible progression.

 Lifestyle Inflation Warning